The Restitution of Decayed Intelligence: Release history

-In addition to John Balance and Peter Christopherson, Thighpaulsandra is credited in this recording.
+In addition to John Balance and Peter Christopherson, Thighpaulsandra is credited.

 "The Restitution of Decayed Intelligence II (Extract)" appears on the compilation CD The Lactamase 10" Sampler with a track length of 5:01.
 An mp3 bearing the same name was available for download on Beta-lactam Ring Records website for a limited time, with a track length of 9:02.

 The song "Bad Message" from the same session can be found on the compilation Lactamase Bonus Compilation.